Evaluating Learning Congestion control Schemes for LEO Constellations: Methodology

-In this study, we experimented with Cubic, SaTCP, BBRv3, Vivace, Sage, and Astraea with the primary aim of covering a wide range of CC approaches, including traditional, loss-based, model-based, and learning-based (including RL-based) ones.
+\paragraph{\textbf{Selected CC approaches}} In this study, we experimented with Cubic, SaTCP, LeoCC, BBRv3, Vivace, and Astraea with the primary aim of covering a wide range of CC approaches, including traditional, loss-based, model-based, and RL-based ones.
+Hybla \cite{hybla} was designed for GEO satellite links, where RTTs are much larger than in Starlink-like LEO settings.
+We omit it because our experiments use much smaller RTTs than it was designed to address.

 Cubic \cite{cubic} is the default congestion control in many modern operating systems and the most widely deployed CC scheme \cite{BRUHN2023109609}.
 SaTCP \cite{satcp} is a bespoke protocol for LEO satellite networks, and extends Cubic by introducing a freezing mechanism for its congestion window during handovers.
 SaTCP derives the freeze time by leveraging proactive handover reports from both user terminals and ground stations.
 BBR \cite{bbrv1} is a model-based algorithm that maximises throughput while minimising delay by continuously estimating the network’s bottleneck bandwidth and round-trip time and pacing its sending rate to match the estimated path capacity.
 Moreover, we included BBRv3 \cite{bbrv3}, BBR's latest iteration which introduces bug fixes related to convergence and parameter optimisation.
-Sage \cite{sage} employs offline data-driven RL to learn heuristics from a multitude of Linux implemented CC schemes, including BBRv2 and Cubic, using traces captured in emulated networks.
-This approach enables Sage to dynamically adapt to diverse network environments and, in many cases, outperform the traditional handcrafted CC used in its training pool \cite{sage}.
+LeoCC is a BBRv1-inspired congestion control algorithm that modifies BBRv1 to better suit LEO networks.
+In particular, it incorporates reconfiguration awareness, assisted by a companion application that notifies the sender when a reconfiguration occurs via the \textit{netlink} interface \cite{leocc}.
+Upon a reconfiguration, its model of the network will refresh, so it can discard stale bandwidth/RTT estimates and quickly re-tune its sending rate after LEO-induced path changes.
 Astraea \cite{astraea} uses multi-agent RL during training, improving upon previous work \cite{orca}, by explicitly integrating fairness, stability, and convergence into its reward function \cite{astraea}.